Hoglandets-IT/beetl/docs/getting-started/change-notes.md

 - Excel added as a source.
 - Added `replace_empty_strings` flag to SQL Server to allow null values instead of empty strings.
 - Fixed a bug where unwanted attributes were sent to iTop on Delete requests.
+- Updated Transformer
+    - `regex.match_single` extracts a substring from a column based on a capturing group in a regular expression.

 ## 1.2.1
 ### Changes 🔄